aarsteinmedia/dotlottie-player/README.md

 ![Awesome Vector Animations](/.github/readmeBanner.svg)

 We proudly claim this to be the most versatile, lightweight and efficient Lottie Player Web Component available.
-It's built with Lit, compiled with Rust, compatible with server side rendering – and like any good web component it's framework agnostic.
+It's compatible with server side rendering, and completely framework agnostic.

 PS: If you only need to render animations as SVG, and don't need to convert or combine animations on the fly, we've made light version: [@aarsteinmedia/dotlottie-player-light](https://www.npmjs.com/package/@aarsteinmedia/dotlottie-player-light).